 Oncolytic viruses are naturally occurring or genetically engineered viruses that infect and reproduce inside tumour cells, finally bursting the cells and releasing large numbers of progeny.
 These can in turn infect neighbouring tumour cells.
 Oncolytic viruses are sometimes called cancer-eating viruses.

 Neuroendocrine cells are dispersed throughout the body.
 They receive neurotransmitters released by nerve cells and respond by secreting hormones into the blood, thereby bridging the nerve system to the neuroendocrine system.
 Neuroendocrine tumours arise from neuroendocrine cells.
 During the last 30 years the number of people diagnosed with neuroendocrine cancer has increased fivefold.
 The cancer form became more well-known to the public when Apple’s Steve Jobs died from neuroendocrine cancer of the pancreas.

 What is the purpose of the Oncolytic Virus Fund?

 All donations will be used for further research on virus treatments of neuroendocrine tumours.
 With your help we hope to start a clinical trial with our virus.
-If you donate the equivalent of one million pounds we will name the world’s first genetically engineered neuroendocrine-specific virus in your honour.

 Does the treatment work on humans?